Rosen Confronts Hegseth Over Anthropic Security Label

 - Senator Rosen confronted Defense Secretary Hegseth over labelling Anthropic a potential national security risk.

-- The source item is a thin video news clip with no on-the-record statements - low evidentiary value for policy work.
+- The item is a short video report with no on-the-record statement from Hegseth or Anthropic - thin sourcing.

 Implications for Australian agencies

 Implications are AI-generated.
-Starting points, not advice.
+Starting points, not advice — see methodology for how they're framed.